 The best product information often comes from our customers.
-Here you’ll find independent reviews of the first edition that have been published in education or related industry publications.
-They’re not our words, but we sure liked them and thought you’d be interested to know…
+Here you’ll find independent reviews that have been released in education or related industry publications.

 The main objective of Imaginez le monde sans frontières is to “provide students with an active and rewarding learning experience as they strengthen their language skills and develop their cultural competency” (Preface).
 This new intermediate program offers a smooth transition between first-year and second-year French texts.
 It features a flexible lesson organization designed to meet the needs of diverse teaching styles, institutions, and instructional goals.
 By presenting and rehearsing situations similar to the ones encountered in real life, and by adopting an interactive, communicative approach, it expands students’ reading, speaking, listening and writing skills.
 The textbook is correlated with authentic, short-subject films used as a starting point for discussions and accompanied by a wide range of pre- and post-viewing activities.